mclytar/tusk/README.md

 - [ ] Move HTML/`tera` files to `/srv/http/`.
 - [ ] After checking that everything works, implement service/daemon functionalities for Ubuntu.
 - [ ] Update CI/CD to uninstall the old version of the server and install the new version.
+- [ ] Add configuration files.
+- [ ] Run Redis and connect to it to store session cookies.
 - [ ] **Checkpoint #3:** everything works as intended!
   - At this point, `tusk-admin` finally contains the code to manage the `tusk-server` service.
 Also, now `tusk-server` is a service.